RSA967/Los-Grises-WRO-2026-MX/README.md

 ## Engineering Decisions and Improvements

 Our control decisions connect the sensing and movement tasks.
 A smoother steering change is not always the best choice near a wall, and a newer camera reading can be more useful than processing every queued frame.
 The following choices explain how we handle these situations.
-More detail is in our [Engineering Journal](docs/engineering-journal.md).
+More detail is in our [Engineering Journal]

 ### Giving ultrasonic readings time and keeping I²C responsive